Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 • Where to stay

-The distance from Los Angeles to Sequoia National Park is just over 200 miles, and takes at least 4 hours to drive (but typically closer to 5 to 5 and a half hours with traffic).
+The distance from LA to Sequoia National Park is just over 200 miles, and takes at least 4 hours to drive (but typically closer to 5.5 hours with traffic).

 Road Trip From Los Angeles To Sequoia National Park

-Los Angeles is also a great place to pick-up a rental car, or if you’re feeling adventurous I highly recommend renting a camper van for your National Park road trip!
+Los Angeles is also a great place to pick-up an affordable rental car, or if you’re feeling adventurous I highly recommend renting a camper van for your California National Park road trip!

 Map: Los Angeles To Sequoia National Park And Kings Canyon